hyperledger/fabric-test/tools/ATD/README.md

     - `-i ../../cello/src/ansible/run/runhosts` refers the runhosts file generated while provisioning the machines using cello/src/agent/ansible
  - `--extra-vars "var=<value>"` is used to pass in a variable to the playbook
     - `testcase=<Testcase Number>` is used to run a specific testcase that is defined in the PTE/CITest directory.
 Refer the list of available testcases in PTE/CITest/scripts/test_driver.sh.
+    - `testcase_query=<Testcase Number to query as a scenario>` is used to run a specific testcase that is defined in the PTE/CITest directory.
+Refer the list of available testcases in PTE/CITest/scripts/test_driver.sh.
     - `chaincode=<chaincode name>` is used to specify which chaincode to use.
 It can be chaincode=samplecc | all | marbles.
  - `env=<value>`to pass the environment variable file
     - Make sure that the `env` value is same as `env` value that is used in launching the Hyperledger Fabric network section.